-The state of Nevada has many different laws that attempt to ensure safety of the general population.
+The state of Nevada has many different laws that attempt to ensure the safety of the general population.
 Title 15 is the part of Nevada’s law that criminalizes many behaviors that the state considers to be unlawful because of the threat the conduct presents to people, property, or public order.
 Within Title 15, different offenses are divided into different chapters.
 Chapter 202, for example, is the part of title 15 that criminalizes conduct that could undermine public safety and health.

 Within Chapter 202, crimes against public health and safety are further subdivided into different categories of offenses.
 For example, one subcategory of crimes in Chapter 202 deals with offenses related to alcohol.
 Although it is legal for adults to possess, consume, and sell alcohol in Nevada, there are limitations imposed in connection with alcoholic beverages.
 For example, there are many provisions of Chapter 202 that aim to prevent minors from being sold alcohol and that aim to prevent minors from drinking alcohol, possessing alcohol, or trying to buy alcohol.